 From LA to Brno

 Starting from Lower Bavaria the first destination stop is in Czech Republic, the city of Brno.
 This drive is 450 km, the first section of a total trip length of 2300 km.
-Here are the Roundtrip Stages.
+Here are the Road Trip Stages.

 OK, we are talking about the LA in Lower Bavaria, because the ‘indigenous’, the people of Landshut like to call it LA.
 Why?
 The license plate of Landshut reads LA, and this disambiguation is used widely in advertisements or other occasions when the expression makes sense in the context people talking to each other.